BeattieM/php-mcrypt/README.md

 Usage
 =====
-To install Mcrypt add the "php-mcrypt recipe to your run list.
+To install Mcrypt add the php-mcrypt recipe to your run list.

 License and Author
 ==================